Ray Charles was equipped with a keen sensibility to the needs of others.

 Prior to being named President of The Ray Charles Foundation, Valerie Ervin established her tenure with the organization by working closely alongside Ray Charles and his long-time manager/business partner Joe Adams, as Executive Assistant and Vice President of Operations.
 Ms. Ervin’s approach to business and the daily management of The Ray Charles Foundation remains consistent with the principles, tenets and integrity with which Ray Charles and Joe Adams conducted business for more than five decades.

-Valerie Ervin has received dozens of awards, plaques of recognition and appreciation from the City and County of Los Angeles.
+Ms. Ervin has received dozens of awards, plaques of recognition and appreciation from the City and County of Los Angeles and others.
 Numerous business organizations, entertainers, record companies, secondary and higher learning educational institutions including an Honorary Doctorate degree from Dillard University and other foundations, have all recognized Ms. Ervin for her unrelenting efforts in spearheading the agenda of The Ray Charles Foundation.

 Under her leadership, The Ray Charles Foundation has donated millions of dollars in grants, making Valerie Ervin one of the most influential legacy estate guardians.